airbus-cert/skyblue.team/content/posts/flareon9.md

 ![](/images/flareon9/5/4.png)

+Then, we started the patched program, and finally we get something!

 ![](/images/flareon9/5/5.png)

 ![](/images/flareon9/5/6.png)

-Here is information we had to keep in mind: The integer at the end of the user agent changes as well as the base64 key.
+Here is some information we had to keep in mind: the integer at the end of the User-Agent changed, as well as the base64 key.

 So we had to dig a little more in this PE.